-Teacher's Dependent and State Employee Dependent and TBR/UT Dependent Discount forms should be returned to the Financial Aid Office, Room 105 Burgin Dossett Hall, immediately after the student enrolls for the term.
-Note: TBR/UT and other State and government employees must pay RODP Online course fees.
+Teacher's Dependent, State Employee Dependent, and TBR/UT Dependent Discount forms should be returned to the Financial Aid Office, Room 105 Burgin Dossett Hall, immediately after the student enrolls for the term.
+Note: RODP online fees are not covered by a fee discount.